Something everyone has an opinion on is mothering.

-Patricia has been on some short, memorable trips without her 17 month old son.
-Two of her favourites include eating at a Gordon Ramsey restaurant and spending three days in Hawaii with her sister.
+Patricia has been on some short, memorable trips without her 17-month-old son.
+Two of her favorites include eating at a Gordon Ramsey restaurant and spending three days in Hawaii with her sister.

 Deanna says, “Taking some time away provides a great refresh from all aspects of daily life, not just children.
 Additionally, you’re able to have new experiences you can take home to share with your children, friends, and family!”

 Missing The Kids When Traveling Without Them

 Many mothers (including one I know quite intimately *cough*) fear they will miss their children while they are gone.

 For some, this may put them off traveling entirely.
 For others, they still head off, only be upset initially before having an amazing time.
 But for those who are seasoned travelers, tend to adjust just fine.